Mutti499/IR-interpreter/README.md

 from one programming language to another.
 In this case, our program will translate the input code into LLVM IR code, which is a low-level intermediate representation that can be used to generate code for various target architectures

+This project is the enchanced version of "https://github.com/Mutti499/c-interpreter"